Spider-UK

-Spider-UK is the name of two British alternate-reality superheroes appearing in American comic books published in Marvel Comics.
+Spider-UK of the Captain Britain Corps, or simply Spider-UK, is the name of several British alternate-reality superheroes appearing in American comic books published in Marvel Comics.

-The Billy Braddock version of Spider-UK is introduced as a Spider-Man endling of the Captain Britain Corps from Earth-833, and eventual leader of the Web Warriors, while the Zarina Zahari version of Spider-UK is introduced as a British-based W.H.O. gamer from Earth-834, who is recruited by Madame Web to protect the Spider-Verse.
+The first Spider-UK, Billy Braddock, a Spider-Man endling of the Captain Britain Corps from Earth-833, is introduced in the Spider-Verse event, becoming the leader of the Web Warriors before dying during Spider-Geddon.
+The second Spider-UK, Zarina Zahari, a Spider-Woman W.H.O. agent from Earth-834, recruited by Madame Web in the lead-up to the End of the Spider-Verse event, in which Billy also returns.